-On Remembrance Day, 11th November, or Remembrance Sunday, the second Sunday in November, whichever falls first, the Four of Swords is displayed with the blades downwards.
-It remains on display until the later of the two days is over.
+On Martinmas, which is also Remembrance Day, 11th November, or on Remembrance Sunday, the second Sunday in November, whichever falls first, the Four of Swords is displayed with the blades downwards.
+It remains on display until the latter of the two days is over.

 The twenty-third Psalm shall be recited on each day that the Four of Swords is on display